davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   explicitly specify any other visibility.

   Currently, the attribute is ignored for inlined functions.
-If the attribute is applied to a symbol definition, an error is reported.
+If the attribute is applied to a symbol *definition*, an error is reported.
   If a symbol previously declared ``dllimport`` is later defined, the attribute is ignored in subsequent references, and a warning is emitted.
   The attribute is also overridden by a subsequent declaration as